mtiller/ModelicaBook/text/source/behavior/arrays/state_space.rst

-In this form, :math:`x` represents the states in the system, :math:`u` represents any externally specified inputs to the system and :math:`y` represents the outputs of the system (*i.e.,* variables that are not states but can ultimately be computed from the values of the states and inputs).
+In this form, :math:`x` represents the states in the system, :math:`u` represents any externally specified inputs to the system and :math:`y` represents the outputs of the system (*i.e.,* variables that are not states, but can ultimately be computed from the values of the states and inputs).

 There is a particularly interesting special case of these equation